coq/coq/doc/sphinx/language/gallina-extensions.rst

        Check T.

 Some features defined in modules are activated only when a module is imported.
-This is for instance the case of notations (see :ref:`TODO-12.1-Notations`).
+This is for instance the case of notations (see :ref:`Notations`).

 Declarations made with the Local flag are never imported by theImport command.
 Such declarations are only accessible through their fully